tutushubham/Android-Doggo-Kotlin/README.md

 This project has been developed by completing the Udemy Course of

 Android Jetpack masterclass in Kotlin and provided by Catalin Stefan.
-The project includes example about:
+The project includes examples about:

-Android JetPack Libaries:
+Android JetPack Libraries:
 - ViewModel
 - Lifecycle
 - Palette